5 Reasons Fire Insurance Claims Are Denied

 1. Insufficient Coverage

-One of the top reasons that fire claims are denied is what insurers call "insufficient coverage".
+One of the top reasons fire insurance claims are denied is what insurers call "insufficient coverage".
 This might mean that a particular type of fire isn't covered in your policy, or it could mean that your policy only covers damage directly caused by flames and not damage due to smoke or the water from fire sprinklers.

 While your insurer is only required to pay for damages covered in your specific policy, sometimes insurers will wrongfully deny fire insurance claims you are covered for.
 It's important to read your homeowner's insurance policy carefully.
 If you suspect that the fire damage to your home should be covered, and you're being wrongfully denied, an insurance dispute attorney can confirm your suspicions and recommend a plan of action to get the coverage you need.